DnlCYan/AngularApp/README.md

 Previously it's necessary to configure [GitHub Pages](https://docs.github.com/en/pages/quickstart)

-In this case, one needs to build with base href using same project name `ng build -c production --base-href=/AngularApp/`
+In this case, one needs to build with base href using same project name `ng build -c production --base-href=/AngularApp/ && ng run AngularApp:server`

 And to deploy execute:
-`npx gh-pages -d dist/angular-app`
+`npx gh-pages -d dist/AngularApp`

 Then your application will be deployed to https://username.github.io/repository-name/ page.
 In this case, it deployed to https://dnlcyan.github.io/AngularApp/